The Sterling Traveler is a reader-supported blog.

 One of the most popular credit cards has gotten quite a few changes in recent months.
 You probably have heard of it.
 I’m talking about the Chase Sapphire Preferred.
 It has been around for a while, but the recent changes have made it even better.
 The Chase Sapphire Preferred is usually recommended to someone who is just getting started, and there are good reasons for that.
 Here’s a full rundown of the benefits, features, and what I think of the card.

 - 1 Chase Sapphire Preferred Sign-Up Bonus

 - 2 Earning Points with the Chase Sapphire Preferred

 - 4 Redeeming Chase Ultimate Rewards Points

 - 5 My Take on the Chase Sapphire Preferred

 Chase Sapphire Preferred Sign-Up Bonus

-A sign-up bonus (SUB) is the large amount of points you’ll get after being approved for a card and spending a certain amount of money on it within a set time period (typically 3 months).
-The sign-up bonus for the Chase Sapphire Preferred just increased and is up to 80,000 Ultimate Rewards points, after spending $4,000 within three months of opening the account.
-This is an increase of 30,000 points compared to the usual offer!
+A sign-up bonus (SUB) is a large number of points you’ll get after being approved for a card and spending a certain amount of money on it within a set time period (typically three months).
+The sign-up bonus for the Chase Sapphire Preferred just increased and is up to 60,000 Ultimate Rewards points after spending $4,000 within three months of opening the account.
+This is an increase of 10,000 points compared to the usual offer!